Guidance and Support

 Support for bereaved families

-The Coroners’ Courts Support Service is an independent voluntary organisation whose trained volunteers offer emotional support and practical help to bereaved families, witnesses and others attending an Inquest at a Coroner’s Court.
+The Coroners’ Courts Support Service (CCSS) is an independent voluntary organisation whose trained volunteers offer emotional support and practical help to bereaved families, witnesses and others attending an Inquest at a Coroner’s Court.
 The volunteers can assist you throughout the inquest process and accompany you at the court or support you online or by telephone.

 How the Coroners Service uses personal data